How to speed up the circular economy? Johanna Tilkanen sets out 4 circular economy enablers in this two-part blog

 But in the meantime, it’s important to be aware of these institutions and frameworks to work out how you might be able to make them work for your (circular) benefit, and perhaps even more importantly, how you could collaborate with others to make the required changes happen.

 Although it may seem that some of these circular economy ‘enablers’ are not yet as enabling as they need to be, you can still start to apply circular principles to your business.
-My colleague Claire shared some inspiring examples in her recent blog, Using circular thinking to decode eight sustainable businesses
+My colleague Sian shared some inspiring examples in her blog, Using circular thinking to decode eight sustainable businesses.

 The circular economy challenges us all to change our thinking and collaborate in a completely new way to ensure that the transition to the circular economy is truly sustainable.
 And that is why it is so exciting.
 The amount of work required to get there may seem daunting, but for the sake of being able to live sustainably on our one planet, being bold in tackling these challenges will be well worth it.